Schizophrenia

 Etiology and Pathophysiology

-- Overstimulation of mesolimbic dopamine D2 receptors, deficient prefrontal dopamine, and aberrant prefrontal glutamate (NMDA) activity results in perceptual disturbances, disordered thought process, and cognitive impairments
+- Overstimulation of mesolimbic dopamine D2 receptors, deficient prefrontal dopamine, and aberrant prefrontal glutamate (NMDA) activity result in perceptual disturbances, disordered thought process, and cognitive impairments.

 Genetics

-If first-degree biologic relative has schizophrenia, risk is 8–10% (a 10-fold increase).
+If first-degree biologic relative has schizophrenia, risk is 8–10%.

 General Prevention

-Educate all patients on the risks around marijuana use, especially those in a potential prodromal period or those with a family history of psychosis.
+Educate all patients on the risks around cannabis use, especially those in a potential prodromal period or those with a family history of psychosis.

 Commonly Associated Conditions